 Building a Serverless Wedding Photo Gallery using AWS Lambda, S3 and DynamoDB

 Whilst documenting how I structured the infrastructure used for hosting our wedding website, I mentioned the possibility of showcasing its use for another application concern.
-In the tradition of over engineering a problem related to our wedding - we really did not want resized/compressed photos shared through WhatsApp/iMessage of the big day.
-So instead, I decided to create a Serverless photo gallery which provided guests with the ability to share the original photos in one place.
-I also wanted to explore the ability to achieve this with having 100% feature parity locally in a development setting.
-In this post I would like to discuss how I went about building these photo-upload/resizing and lazy-loaded gallery capabilities using AWS Lambda, S3 and DynamoDB.
+In the tradition of over-engineering a problem related to our wedding, we really did not want resized/compressed photos shared through WhatsApp/iMessage of the big day.
+So instead, I decided to create a serverless photo gallery that provided guests with the ability to share the original photos in one place.
+I also wanted to explore the ability to achieve this while having 100% feature parity locally in a development setting.
+In this post, I would like to discuss how I went about building these photo-upload/resizing and lazy-loaded gallery capabilities using AWS Lambda, S3 and DynamoDB.
 The final implementation can be found in this GitHub repository.

 The API